ppetrovtv/pine_script_docs/source/Declaring_Functions.rst

     c = f(open, 2)

-Pay attention to the fact that the type of result which is being returned by the function ‘f’ can be different.
-In the example above, the type of variable ‘a’ will be a series.
-The type of variable ‘b’ is an integer.
-The type of variable ‘c’ is a series.
+Pay attention to the fact that the type of result which is being returned by the function 'f' can be different.
+In the example above, the type of variable 'a' will be a series.
+The type of variable 'b' is an integer.
+The type of variable 'c' is a series.
 Pine uses dynamic arguments typing so you should not assign the type of each argument.

 The type of result is deduced automatically.
 It depends on the type of arguments which were passed to the function and the statements of the function body.

-Footnote: in Pine it’s possible to call other functions from functions — except the original function, i.e., recursion is not supported.
+Footnote: in Pine it's possible to call other functions from functions — except the original function, i.e., recursion is not supported.

 .. _multi_line_functions: